emmayeboah/LandingPage-SmartWatch/README.md

 # LandingPage-SmartWatch

-A  responsive landing page for an eccomerce smart watch company
+A  responsive landing page for an ecomerce smart watch company

 Kindly check the live project via the link below: